kmonaghan/itunes-connect-auto-ingest/README.md

 ## License

-The Broadsheet.ie Android App is available under the MIT license.
+The itunes-connect-auto-ingest is available under the MIT license.
 See the LICENSE file for more info.